ericstoekl/get-github-rls/idea.md

-Get the latest release of a project and update it
+Get the latest release of a project and update it.